jahan-ggn/discourse-notifier/README.md

 # Discourse Notifier
-The  prime purpose is to increase the engagement on the site by sending a notification/email to less active users along with highly active users to grab their attention
+The discourse-notifier tries to increase user engagement by sending notifications for the most relevant topics based on his previous reads.
+The site users have a choice to use this setting or not, by default it remains off.

 # About
 This plugin enables the site admin to control the notification level of its users based on frequently visited categories and tags.